RagingRush/mtc-repo-backend-prod/README.md

-# mtc-repo-backend-prod
+# This is a prod Python repo for a backend developers.
-Python Code for MTC
+The infra was last modified by: RagingRush